Skip to content

 1/3

-1/3 of youth suicides and unintentional deaths are prevented by securing guns.
+One-third of youth suicides and unintentional deaths could be prevented by securing guns.

 Why Do Safety Regulations for Pool Owners Far Exceed Those for Gun Owners?

-American children are three times as likely to be shot and killed as they are to die by drowning.19Centers for Disease Control and Prevention, National Center for Health Statistics.
+American children are three times more likely to be shot and killed than they are to die by drowning.18Centers for Disease Control and Prevention, National Center for Health Statistics.
 WONDER Online Database, Underlying Cause of Death.
-Data from 2021.
-Children defined as ages 1 to 17.
+Data from 2022.
+Ages: 1–17.
 Deaths by drowning include deaths that occur in other bodies of water in addition to pools.
 Yet safety regulations for pools are far more pervasive and restrictive than those for guns.

-The majority of states require that private pool owners use fences or locked gates to prevent drownings or other accidents.20These regulations vary by state and include both building codes and state statutes.
-Only some states have laws mandating that gun owners store their firearms securely.
+The majority of states require that private pool owners use fences or locked gates to prevent drownings or other accidents.19These regulations vary by state and include both building codes and state statutes.
+Many states have laws mandating that gun owners store their firearms securely.

 Firearms are the leading cause of death for children 1-17 in the US.